Editing Project: Overview

 Hold up there!

 Don’t go it alone.
 You need to join a student team.
-Even if you are a totally awesome team of 1.
+Even if you are a totally awesome team of one.
 That’s right, even if you are working alone, you need to join a student team before you move on.
 On a team?
-Go ahead and move on...
+Go ahead and move on!

 Pick what you’d like to work on

-Head on over to our Contribute page to look at what guides need editing.
+Head on over to our Editing Project Guide List to see which guides need editing.

 “Confusing Text” and “Grammar Police” are two of the most common flags that editing classes address.
 Select "View All" to see all the devices and guides that need help.
 They're all fair game, except for guides with the following flags: